 - Divorce: Divorce judgments or orders are not acceptable.

 - Marriage after Divorce: If divorced in Canada, the couple must provide the original or a court-certified copy of the certificate of divorce when purchasing the licence.
 Photocopies will not be accepted.
 If divorced outside of Canada, please contact our office at (519) 255-6100 ext.
 6139 for further requirements

 - Language Interpreter: Couples are responsible for bringing a language interpreter, if required, for a language other than English.

-Officiants and the ceremony itself: City staff, trained and designated by the City Clerk, will act as officiants to solemnize the ceremony.
-The civil marriage service will be a non-denominational and solemn, ceremony, which adheres to the requirements of the Ministry of Government Services.
+Officiants and the ceremony itself: City staff are trained and designated by the City Clerk and will act as officiants to solemnize the ceremony.
+The civil marriage service will be a non-denominational and solemn, ceremony, which adheres to the requirements of the Ministry of Government and Consumer Services.

 City staff will not solemnize the marriage of any person who he or she knows or has reasonable grounds to believe lacks capacity to marry.
 Circumstances rendering a person ineligible for the civil marriage include:

 - One or both parties are under physical or mental duress

 - One or both parties fail to meet the age requirements (both parties must be at least 18 years old to get married in Ontario.
 Parties who are 16 or 17 years old may marry only if they have the consent in writing of both parents)